nchase/memetica/src/2015-10-11-addiction.md

   Opiod addiction leads to heroin use and heroin addiction, and heroin-related deaths quadrupled between 2002 and 2013.
 120 Americans die every day from drug overdoses, more than from car crashes.[^6]

   ---

+  Facebook's primary source of revenue is advertising.
+  Google's primary source of revenue is advertising.
+  Instagram's primary source of revenue is advertising.
+  Twitter's primary source of revenue is advertising.
+  Television's primary source of revenue is advertising.

+  Advertising isn't the only business model in the world, but it is incredibly common in many of the realms we engage with on a regular and repeated basis.
+  And the best way to justify the highest number of dollars from advertisers is by creating experiences that demand and engage the advertisee's attention.
+  Establishing and preserving an addictive environment is a great way of keeping attention.

+---